lawrencelogoh/lawrencelogoh.github.io/about/index.md

 I started programming around when I was 12 as a hobby.

 Now I program a little more seriously, I don't read as much as I should and I daydream less.
-I have other interests besides programming, hopefully when you read this, the website reflects that.
+I have other interests besides programming and hopefully when you read this, the website reflects that.

 # Work